MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-create-remote-openxr.md

 m_window->PresentSwapchain();
 ```

-The example above uses a DX11 swap-chain texture and presents the window immediately after the call to xrEndFrame.
-The usage isn't restricted to swap-chain textures and no additional GPU synchronization is required.
-For details on usage and constraints check out the [extension specification](https://htmlpreview.github.io/?https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/remote_openxr/specification.html#XR_MSFT_remoting_frame_mirroring).
+The example above uses a DX11 swap chain texture and presents the window immediately after the call to xrEndFrame.
+The usage isn't restricted to swap chain textures.
+Furthermore, no additional GPU synchronization is required.
+For details on usage and constraints, check out the [extension specification](https://htmlpreview.github.io/?https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/remote_openxr/specification.html#XR_MSFT_remoting_frame_mirroring).
 If your remote app is using DX12, use XrRemotingFrameMirrorImageD3D12MSFT instead of XrRemotingFrameMirrorImageD3D11MSFT.

 ## Optional: Custom data channels

-Starting with version [2.5.0](holographic-remoting-version-history.md#v2.5.0) custom data channels can be used with the OpenXR API to send user data over the already established remoting connection.
+Starting with version [2.5.0](holographic-remoting-version-history.md#v2.5.0), custom data channels can be used with the OpenXR API to send user data over the already-established remoting connection.
 For more information, see [Custom Data Channels with the OpenXR API](holographic-remoting-custom-data-channels-openxr.md).

 ## Optional: Speech

-Starting with version [2.6.0](holographic-remoting-version-history.md#v2.6.0) the ```XR_MSFT_holographic_remoting_speech extension``` allows the remote app to react to speech commands detected by the player app with the OpenXR API.
+Starting with version [2.6.0](holographic-remoting-version-history.md#v2.6.0), the ```XR_MSFT_holographic_remoting_speech``` extension allows the remote app to react to speech commands detected by the player app with the OpenXR API.

 >  [!IMPORTANT]
 > The detailed [specification](https://htmlpreview.github.io/?https://github.com/microsoft/MixedReality-HolographicRemoting-Samples/blob/main/remote_openxr/specification.html) can be found in the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).

 To initialize a speech recognizer on the player app, the remote app can call ```xrInitializeRemotingSpeechMSFT```.
-This call transmits speech initialization parameters, which is a language, a dictionary of phrases, and the contents of a grammar file, to the player app.
+This call transmits speech initialization parameters, which consists of a language, a dictionary of phrases, and the contents of a grammar file, to the player app.

 > [!NOTE]
 > Before version [2.6.1](holographic-remoting-version-history.md#v2.6.1) the speech recognizer must only be initialized once per ```XrSession```.